A Banquet Plot Synopsis

-It might be that she has developed an eating disorder after watching her father die.
+It could be suggested that Betsey developed an eating disorder after experiencing trauma when watching her father die.
 However, she seemingly doesn’t lose any weight, even after 6 months of not eating, so it is could be that her issue is more than psychological.

 Another theory behind her reason not to eat is a little more unbelievable.

 When at a party with some of her friends, Betsey breaks away from the group and wanders into the woods.
 While here, she witnesses a blood-red moon in the sky and this seems to have a strange effect on her.
 She returns to the party in a dazed state and in some kind of trance.
 Her friends call Holly for help and after a short while, she comes to collect Betsey and take her home.